cisagov/ScubaGear/README.md

 3. **Format & Report**.
 Package the data output by the OPA policy engine into a human-friendly HTML report.

 ## Repository Organization
 - `PowerShell` contains the code used to export the configuration settings from the M365 tenant and orchestrate the entire process from export through evaluation to report.
-The main PowerShell module manifest `SCuBA.psd1` is located in the PowerShell folder.
+The main PowerShell module manifest `ScubaGear.psd1` is located in the `PowerShell/ScubaGear` folder.
 - `Rego` holds the `.rego` files.
 Each Rego file audits against the desired state for each product, per the SCuBA M365 secure configuration baseline documents.
 - `Testing` contains code that is used during the development process to unit test Rego policies.